bilgino/angularforddd/README.md

 The bounded context pattern in Domain-Driven Design divides the domain model into related domain fragments.
 In a service-based environment a bounded context marks the boundaries of an application service.
 An application service is a concretion of the bounded context pattern!
 This is similar to **Domain Modules** where we mark the boundaries based on features.
-Applying the bounded context pattern to domain modules allows us to structure modules in a domain-driven approach.
+Applying the bounded context pattern to domain modules allows us to structure Angular modules in a domain-driven approach.
 A bounded context should consist of at least one aggregate and may consist of several aggregates.

-An important consideration when modeling a server-side bounded context is that it doesn't require a fully integrated uniform interface.
-Since a bounded context represents a composition of objects, it's sufficient to couple the bounded context to the root URL (entry point):
+An important consideration when modeling a server-side bounded context is that it doesn't require a fully integrated uniform interface according to RESTful practices.
+Since a bounded context represents a collection of associated aggregates, it's sufficient to couple the bounded context to the root URL (entry point):
 `/BoundedContextA/*API`; `/BoundedContextB/*API`.
 We still can use arbitrary REST URIs such as `/order/{id}/items/{id}` in the router configuration to allow "In-App-Navigation" as the presentation layer is agnostic of other layers.
 A bounded context can be assigned either to an entire page or to page segments.